marcus-jw/Multi-Objective-Reinforcement-Learning-from-AI-Feedback/README.md

 - **Datasets:** Currently Anthropic's hh-rlhf dataset is used along with claude-3 generated principle specific datasets.
 - **Hardware:** For GPT2 models a RTX 3090 24GB was used while for Llama and Gemma models a remote cluster with 8x A100 80gb was used.
 ## Principles:
-Principles 1-5 were used in both 5- and 14-principle MORLAIF while 6-14 were only used in the 14-principle version.
+These 12 principles were used for most of the experiments.
 1. helpfulness
 2. ethicality
 3. factuality